-- i) Impairment of goodwill & investment - Following the successful completion of the change of ownership on 24 January 2020, the Company has re-assessed its valuation to align with the sale price.
-In accordance with section 27 of FRS102, the difference between the carrying amount (adjusted net asset value + goodwill carrying amount) and the recoverable amount (fair value less costs to sell) has been impaired.
-As a result, £5.1m impairment loss on investment and £1.3m impairment loss on goodwill have been recognized.
-The carrying amount of goodwill at the balance sheet date is £3.5 million (2017: £5.7 million).
-The carrying amount of investment at the balance sheet date is £4.0 million (2017: £7.2 million). - ii) Impairment of debtors - The Company continually manages its bad debt exposures.
+- i) Impairment of goodwill & investment

+- Following the successful completion of the change of ownership on 24 January 2020, the Company has re-assessed its valuation to align with the sale price.
+In accordance with section 27 of FRS102, the difference between the carrying amount (adjusted net asset value + goodwill carrying amount) and the recoverable amount (fair value less costs to sell) was impaired in 2018.
+As a result, £5.1m impairment loss on investment and £3.4m impairment loss on goodwill have been recognized in 2018.
+The carrying amount of goodwill at the balance sheet date is £1.2 million (2018: £1.4 million).
+The carrying amount of investments at the balance sheet date is £5.0 million (2018: £4.0 million).

+- ii) Impairment of debtors

+- The Company continually manages its bad debt exposures.
 It provides for potential bad debts based on an estimate of the likely cancellation rate of policies and estimated level of bad debt created per cancelled policy.
 Profit and loss estimates are based on historical experience and are reassessed every quarter.
-The estimated bad debt per policy is provided for at the date of sale of the policy, the year-end balance held was £1.7 million (2017: £2.4 million). - iii) Cancellation of insurance policies - The Company is subject to a reduction in revenue in respect of amounts likely to be repayable on cancellation of policies.
-Management's best estimate is based on historical experience that is reassessed periodically; the year-end balance held was £0.5 million (2017: £0.5million).
+The estimated bad debt per policy is provided for at the date of sale of the policy, the year-end balance held was £1.8 million (2018: £1.7 million).

+- iii) Cancellation of insurance policies

+The Company is subject to a reduction in revenue in respect of amounts likely to be repayable on cancellation of policies.
+Management's best estimate is based on historical experience that is reassessed periodically; the year-end balance held was £0.8 million (2018: £0.5million).